Frequently asked questions

 PlayVant is optimized for standard Rocket League Soccar matches: 1v1, 2v2, and 3v3.

 Other playlists and special modes can still be analyzed, but results may vary because those modes can change arena dimensions, goal placement, surfaces, objectives, and gameplay mechanics.
-This matters because replay analysis depends on spatial context such as field position, goal danger, wall reads, reachability, and player responsibility.
+This matters because match analysis depends on spatial context such as field position, goal danger, wall plays, reachability, and player responsibility.

 As more replays are analyzed and reviewed, support for additional playlists and game modes will continue to improve.